philbooth/complexity-report/README.md

 cr [options] <file...>
 ```

-The tool will automatically
+The tool will recursively read files
-recursively read files from any directories
+from any directories that it encounters
-that it encounters.
+automatically.

 #### Options